wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-python-application.md

 	![Screen shot of the Visual Studio Solution Explorer window](./media/documentdb-python-application/image15.png)

-## Step 4: Run your web application locally
+## Step 4: Run your web site locally

 1. Press F5 or click the **Run** button in Visual Studio, and you should see the following on your screen.